 Carrots are naturally sweet, but when you bake them, they further release their natural sugars and the sweet carrot flavour intensifies.
-They transform into something that’s soft and chewy with crunchy, charred ends, and takes on whatever seasonings you like to add.
+They transform into something that’s soft on the inside with a chewy skin.
+And then there’s those charred end bits!
+Yum!

 - Preheat the oven to 400 degrees.

-- Add the thinly sliced carrots to a large bowl.
+- Add the carrots to a large bowl.
 Toss with all of the other ingredients.

 - Spread carrots evenly on a large baking sheet; be careful not to overlap.